oakljen/Pranks/README.md

 # Pranks
-a list of pranks in exe forms
+a list of pranks in .exe forms
+###NOTE ALL PRANKS ARE OPEN SOURCE